gergelyszaz/jsonforms-editor/app/README.md

 - We add the `MonacoWebpackPlugin` to the build
 - We also add the `@jsonforms/editor` sources to the build.

-By consuming the sources we don't exactly behave like a regular consumer of the library.
-See the [testapp](../testapp) for smoke tests regarding this use case.

 ### Scripts

 - Start the app with `npm start`